Blaenau Ffestiniog railway station: History

-The evolution of Blaenau's passenger stations was complex, with five different railway companies providing services to the area.
+The evolution of Blaenau's passenger stations was complex, with five different railway companies providing services to the area:

 Ffestiniog Railway

 The first railway to be built in Blaenau Ffestiniog was the Festiniog Railway, which opened for slate traffic in 1836.
-The main line terminated at Dinas to the north west of the town (now buried under the spoil tip) with a branch line from a junction near Glanypwll to Duffws near the town centre.
+The main line terminated at Dinas to the north west of the town (now buried under the spoil tip) with a branch line from a junction near Glanypwll to Duffws, near the town centre.
 The first passenger trains ran from Porthmadog to Dinas on 6 January 1865 and the passenger station at Duffws opened in January 1866.
-Until 1870 alternate trains ran to Dinas and Duffws, but by the end of 1870 Dinas passenger station had closed and all passenger services from then on terminated at Duffws.
+Until 1870, alternate trains ran to Dinas and Duffws but, by the end of 1870, Dinas passenger station had closed and all passenger services from then on terminated at Duffws.

-An interchange station with the LNWR (known as Stesion Fain) was opened in 1881, and an interchange with the GWR opened in 1883.
+An interchange station with the LNWR, known as Stesion Fain, was opened in 1881; an interchange with the GWR opened in 1883.

-In 1931, Duffws closed as a passenger station, and the GWR exchange station became the terminus.
+In 1931, Duffws closed as a passenger station and the GWR exchange station became the terminus.

 The main Duffws station building survives as a grade 2 listed building, now serving as a public toilet block on the central car park.

 Festiniog and Blaenau Railway

 Meanwhile, the narrow gauge Festiniog and Blaenau Railway had opened from Llan Ffestiniog to Blaenau Ffestiniog on 29 May 1868.
 Its station was located where the FR foot access gate is now located.
 The line was initially worked by the Ffestiniog Railway and all slate traffic on the F&BR throughout its existence was carried in FR-owned wagons.
 The FR station and F&BR station were both called Duffws, although they were several hundred yards apart and passengers walked between the two.
-On 1 September 1882 the standard gauge Bala Ffestiniog Line reached Llan Ffestiniog from the south.
-The following year the narrow gauge line was converted to standard gauge, with the station re-opening on 10 September 1883.
+On 1 September 1882, the standard gauge Bala Ffestiniog Line reached Llan Ffestiniog from the south.
+The following year, the narrow gauge line was converted to standard gauge, with the station reopening on 10 September 1883.